Triphenylmethane: Preparation

-It can also be synthesized from benzylidene chloride, which is prepared from benzaldehyde and phosphorus pentachloride.
+It can also be synthesized from benzal chloride, which is prepared from benzaldehyde and phosphorus pentachloride.

 Reactions of C-H bond

 The Ph_{3}C-H bond is relatively weak, with a bond dissociation energy (BDE) of 81 kcal/mol, or about 24 kcal/mol less than methane.
 Correspondingly, triphenylmethane is relatively acidic, with a pK_{a} of 33.

 Triphenylmethane is significantly more acidic than most other hydrocarbons because the charge is delocalized over three phenyl rings.
 Steric effects however prevent all three phenyl rings from achieving coplanarity simultaneously.
 Consequently diphenylmethane is even more acidic, albeit only slightly, because in its anion the charge is spread over two phenyl rings at the same time.

 The trityl anion is isolable in crown ethers:

 Its sodium salt can be prepared from the chloride: